 Diversity & Inclusion

-Vista Outdoor’s more than 6,000 employees around the globe supporting our over 50 market-leading brands differentiate us within the growing outdoor sports and recreation markets.
+Vista Outdoor’s more than 4,300 employees around the globe supporting our market-leading brands differentiate us within the outdoor sports and recreation markets.
 Our competitive advantage is our people – diverse in backgrounds, perspectives and experiences that drive our innovation worldwide.
 Through our shared interest in Bringing the World Outside™, Vista Outdoor’s employees identify their own unique ways to passionately participate in the outdoors through the use of our products.
 We are a stronger company because we appreciate the differences in others, which affords us the ability to deliver value for our customers, provide rewarding careers for our employees and drive superior long-term returns to our shareholders.

 We are committed to fostering a diverse and inclusive workplace at Vista Outdoor in the following ways: